How to make a prepayment

 This guidance concerns individual and corporate taxpayers alike.

 If the Tax Administration has imposed prepayments on your income, you see the decision on this in MyTax, and a decision letter is also sent to you by post.
-This documentation contains the necessary details for payment, including a specification of due dates and installments.
+This documentation contains the necessary details for payment, including a specification of due dates and instalments.

 You can make the prepayment with the following methods of payment: